|BI 105||Biological Diversity and Ecology|

 - This course list does NOT represent a POE, nor does it cover College requirements.
 Design a POE, preferably in an academic area, in consultation with your advisor.

 - Make sure to have an advisor on the Health Professions Committee who advises premedical students.
 See http://www.juniata.edu/departments/healthprofessions/committee.html

 - In addition to your course work you are urged to gain some experience in medicine either during the school year or over the summer.

-Juniata also offers a 4 year Lawrence Johnson Scholarship for a medical student at the University of Rochester School of Medicine and Dentistry as long as the student remains in good academic standing.
+Juniata offers a 4 year Lawrence Johnson Scholarship for a medical student at the University of Rochester School of Medicine and Dentistry as long as the student remains in good academic standing.
 Only one student can hold the scholarship at any one time.
 The scholarship is open to current students and Juniata alumni applying during an eligible year and the recipient will be chosen by the Admissions Committee from the successful applicants that cycle.
 No special application process is required.
-Minimum credentials for scholarship recipients are science and overall GPAs of 3.5 and 30 on the MCAT.
+Minimum credentials for scholarship recipients are science and overall GPAs of 3.5 and MCAT of 510 or better.

 American Association of Colleges of Osteopathic Medicine - http://www.aacom.org/

 Lake Erie College of Osteopathic Medicine - http://lecom.edu/